jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 abstract: Ranging freely over the entire instrument.
 ---

+## Electric ice-skating rink

 Once we can play a melody on both one string and across strings, it's natural to combine approaches and play all over the fretboard.

 We can follow a melody up and down a string, and then turn a corner and play across strings for awhile.

-## Electric ice-skating rink

-This free ability to range all over the instrument can be liberating and fun.
+This free ability to range all over the fretboard can be liberating and fun.

 The eloquent Mick Goodrick called it "the realm of the electric ice-skating rink" [(1987, p.
 30)](references.html#goodrick-1987).

-The guitar's full tonal capabilities have been engaged.
+We can engage the complete tonal reach of the instrument.

 ## Orientation and landmarks